Templates

 Custom templates

-extension.
-The system administrator can override an existing template file by adding a file with the same name under the templates-custom
+The system administrator can override any shipped template by creating a file

-When a phone requests a file, Tancredi establishes what template has to be interpolated to build the response by looking at the .ini
+When a phone requests a file, Tancredi establishes what template has to be

-directory.
+data/patterns.d directory.

-file in that directory defines one or more request matching rules.
-The rule definition has the following lines:
+Each .ini file in that directory defines one or more request matching rules.

 The